A Pettis-Type Integral and Applications to Transition Semigroups: Norming Dual Pairs

-In the following, we will be interested in locally convex topologies $\tau$ on $X$ which are {\it consistent (with the duality)}.
+In what follows, we will be interested in locally convex topologies $\tau$ on $X$ which are {\it consistent (with the duality)}.
 By this we mean that $(X,\tau )' = Y$, i.e. every $\tau$-continuous linear functional $\varphi$ on $X$ is of the form $\varphi (x) = \dual{x}{y}$ for some $y \in Y$.
 By the Mackey-Arens theorem, see \cite[21.4 (2)]{koethe}, a consistent topology is finer than the {\it weak topology} $\sigma (X,Y)$ and coarser than the {\it Mackey topology} $\mu (X,Y)$.
 To simplify notation, we will write $\sigma$ for $\sigma (X,Y)$ and $\sigma'$ for the $\sigma (Y,X)$ topology on $Y$.
-We will write $\weak$ ($\weak'$) to indicate convergence with respect to $\sigma$ ($\sigma'$).
+We will write $\weak$ (resp. $\weak'$) to indicate convergence with respect to $\sigma$ (resp. $\sigma'$).
 We will use the name of a topology as a label or prefix to topological notions to indicate that it is to be understood with respect to that topology.
-Without label or prefix, such notions are always understood with respect to the norm topology.\\ We now characterize bounded subsets in a norming dual pair.
+Without label or prefix, such notions are always understood with respect to the norm topology.